 Lake Trout, Salvelinus namaycush

-Many lake trout seem to return each fall to use the same spawning beds, although some don't show this homing behavior.
-The eggs are deposited after dark, often on shoals.
-Young lake trout become sexually mature at 6 or 7 years of age.
-The average adult weighs in at 9 - 10 pounds but some individuals weigh up to 50 pounds (the Michigan record is 61 1bs and 8 oz).
-The life-span of the lake trout may exceed 25 years.
+Lake Trout are fall season broadcast spawning fish on shoals or shallow reefs.
+They do show homing behavior and will return each year to the same spawning area.
+The eggs are deposited after dark, among the cobble and gravel of the lake bottom.
+Young Lake Trout will hatch from the egg and stay among the cobble substrate as sac fry.
+As swim-up fry stage occurs in early spring, they will emerge from the protective rocky substrate to feed on their own.
+Lake Trout become sexually mature at 6 or 7 years of age.
+The average adult weighs in at 9 to 10 pounds but some individuals weigh up to 50 pounds (the Michigan record is 61 pounds, 8 ounces).
+The life-span of the Lake Trout may exceed 25 years.

-Parasitization by sea lampreys severely reduced the lake trout populations in Michigan from 1935 to 1965.
-Chemical contaminants and over-fishing pressures have also contributed to the problem, but with better fishing management and control of the lamprey and pollution problems, the invaluable lake trout is coming back.
+Over commercial fishing and the introduction of the parasitic sea lamprey severely reduced the Lake Trout populations in the Great Lakes from 1935 to 1965.
+Later, chemical contaminants may have also contributed to reproduction problems.
+Now with better fisheries management, control of the sea lamprey, and solving pollution problems, the invaluable Lake Trout stocks are coming back.

-Lake trout are avidly sought after by both commercial and sport anglers, for food as well as for the sport.
+Lake Trout are avidly sought after by commercial fishing operations and sport anglers for food as well as for the sport.